acoli-repo/olia/docs/motivation.md

 easily applied to practically any kind of existing corpus query interface.

--   Currently, we have implemented a prototype for an ontology-sensitive CQP interface.
+-   In 2006-2007, we have implemented a prototype for an ontology-sensitive CQP interface.
 -   At the GLDV Frühjahrstagung 2007, Christian Chiarcos and Michael Götze presented the integration of the OntoClient with the ANNIS.

--   At the RaNLP 2007, Georg Rehm, Richard Eckart and Christian Chiarcos will present the application of the OntoClient as a pre-processor for XQuery templates.
+-   At the RaNLP 2007, Georg Rehm, Richard Eckart and Christian Chiarcos present the application of the OntoClient as a pre-processor for XQuery templates.